 Web 3.0 is also expected to take advantage of other emerging technologies like IoT and artificial intelligence to greatly improve the Web’s capacity for transferring information and value and pave the way for new types of web services, just like the rise of Web 2.0 enabled services that had been inconceivable during the Web’s earliest iteration,

-Advantages of Web 3.0
+What are the Advantages of Web 3.0?

 Perhaps the biggest advantage of Web 3.0 stems from its decentralized nature.
 Many of today’s web services ask the user to provide personal data in order to see the full benefits of the service.
 This is a significant issue, as there are no guarantees that the service provider would not misuse the user data they collect.
 In contrast, decentralized networks guarantee that users always retain control over their data.
 The decentralization also means that there is no single point of failure, which makes Web 3.0 systems more secure than their centralized counterparts.